Earn Your TESOL Certificate Online

 - An affordable cost (see details under Course Schedule & Fees below)

 The University of San Diego is accredited by the Western Association of Schools and Colleges (WASC).
-For more general information about USD’s certificate programs, read our “What is a Certificate?” page.
+Learn more about the University of San Diego’s Professional and Continuing Education Certificate Benefits and Policies.

 TESOL Certificate Program – Career Benefits